piotrmizerka/blockchain_software/README.md

 <code>./main.sh -bp blockchainDirPath -bn blocksNumber</code>
 </p>

+Note that if some dependencies have not been installed you may be prompted for interaction which should concern providing your home account password or accepting installation or build processes.

 The auxiliary ouput files generated are: **txedges.dat**, **tx_times.dat**, **tx_edges_times.dat**, and **contracted_addresses.dat**.
 For their specification, see [txEdges.sh](./txEdges.sh), [txTimes.sh](./txTimes.sh), [txEdgesTimes.sh](./txEdgesTimes.sh), and [contractedAddresses.sh](./contractedAddresses.sh) respectively.

 All the output files are generated in the `contractions` folder in the main project directory.